 The Danforth Study was a joint initiative between three City divisions – Transportation Services, Economic Development and Culture, and City Planning and included the following three studies:

-On May 28, 2020 Council approved ActiveTO, a suite of programs to support the City of Toronto’s restart and recovery response to COVID-19, including a Complete Street pilot project along Danforth Avenue from Broadview Avenue to Dawes Road.
-“Destination Danforth” responded to the imminent need for: More room for physical distancing for walking and cycling, support for local businesses by improving access options and creating an environment to support expanded patios, and safe cycling infrastructure as an alternative for people who were not comfortable taking transit.
+On May 28, 2020 Council approved ActiveTO report which recommended a suite of programs to support the City of Toronto’s response to COVID-19.
+ActiveTO including a Complete Street pilot project along Danforth Avenue from Broadview Avenue to Dawes Road.
+“Destination Danforth” responded to the imminent need for: more room for physical distancing for walking and cycling, support for local businesses by improving access options and creating an environment to support expanded patios, and safe cycling infrastructure as an alternative for people who were not comfortable taking transit.

-The pilot project was installed during the summer of 2020, and over the next two years (2020 and 2021), staff monitored, evaluated and adjusted the pilot.
+The project was installed during the summer of 2020, and over the next two years (2020 and 2021), staff monitored, evaluated and made adjustments.

 For a detailed summary of findings from the Destination Danforth Complete Streets Pilot view The Complete Streets Study Summary Report.

-As part of the Pilot, the City partnered with Park People and Clean Air Partnership – The Centre for Active Transportation on a public survey to complement the volume and motor vehicle travel time data collected by the City.
-The intercept survey was intended to provide input on safety, accessibility, and user impact of the new street installation and to assess the success of the project’s goals to support businesses and increase safe and equitable access to active modes of transportation.
+As part of the Pilot, the City partnered with Park People and Clean Air Partnership – The Centre for Active Transportation on a public survey (the Intercept Survey) to gain input on safety, accessibility, and user impacts.

 The Danforth Study is bringing together a complete street study, an economic and retail study and a planning study through a comprehensive and coordinated public engagement process.
 An important part of our process includes obtaining feedback from the community in order to ensure that all voices are heard and all ideas and recommendations are considered.